 Maha Saraswati is the knowledge and wisdom of the entire universe.
 Holding a stringed instrument, Maha Saraswati embodies all facets of knowledge from arts and music to education and language.
 The embodiment of spiritual wisdom, Maha Saraswati is the enlightened state of the mind.

 The 20 minutes guided meditation recorded by Sai Maa’s Brahmachari, Dayananda, for the third phase of Navaratri.
-Practice this meditation every day with the recording from October 15-17.
+Practice this meditation every day with the recording from days 7 to 9.
 The ideal time to practice is in the morning before you begin your day’s activities.
 Alternatively, you may use the following Maha Saraswati sadhana outline:

 - Pranayama: Practice five minutes of Breath of Fire pranayama.